ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 `string.format` is used to format strings.
 The first parameter is the format of the string that can contain specifiers.
 Because we want to show a floating point value with 3 decimal places, we can use `%.3f`.
 The second parameter is what will be used as the replacement.
 In this case we pass the `timer` variable which contains the current race time.
 This will be constantly updated for the player.

 !!! tip
-    The format string follows the same rules as the printf family of standard C functions.
+    The format string follows the same rules as the `printf` family of standard C functions.
 The only differences are that the options/modifiers *, l, L, n, p, and h are not supported and that there is an extra option, q.

+    See the [printf](http://www.cplusplus.com/reference/cstdio/printf/) reference for more information.

 ```lua linenums="1"
 timer = timer + dt